decoy/blog/source/_posts/2018-10-01-starter-process.md

 > Over time, actual metrics can be used to determine the real world days required for features, and you can use previous features as references on sizes.
 It's very common for the meaning of the sizes to change over time as the teams and processes change.

+If a story ends up larger than a medium, it's likely too big and needs to be split up into multiple, smaller stories.
+A long term goal for product management is to get to the point that each individual story is consistently around a day or two of dev team effort.
+Again, the more your practice, the better you'll get at this.
+In future posts I'll write more on strategies for keeping stories bite sized.

 If you're a product manager, be ready for surprises.
 What's "easy" and what's "hard" is often difficult to explain in the software world.
 Ask questions to understand, but trust their judgement.

 > xkcd's take on complexity: https://xkcd.com/1425/